java-config/tamaya-export/README.md

-tamaya-export
+Apache Tamaya
 =============

-Prepared export to Apache Tamaya:

-Copyright 2014 Anatole Tresch and other (see authors).
+Copyright 2014 The Apache Software Foundation.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.